San7o/docker-xjamdppt/README.md

 To browse to your web page, visit this URL: [http://localhost:41062/www](http://localhost:41062/www) And to open up the XAMPP interface: [http://localhost:41062/](http://localhost:41062/)

+The credentials for the manager panel for tomcat are "manger:manager" and "admin:admin"

 # Get a shell terminal inside your container